Government Action Plan Tracker

 Through this tracker, created by Transparency International Sri Lanka, you can follow recent updates, explore detailed progress on priority reforms, and see how effectively and meaningfully the government is closing governance gaps and corruption vulnerabilities that impact economic stability and social equity.

-We go beyond box ticking —this platform flags delays, identifies concerns, inadequacies and ineffective compliance and suggests solutions to ensure reforms are effectively implemented and deliver meaningful and sustainable change.
+We go beyond box ticking —this platform flags delays, identifies policy concerns, assess public access to information regarding commitments, and whether participatory and open governance standards were met, to ensure reforms are effectively implemented and deliver meaningful and sustainable change.

 Trial Version in Progress -Please note that this is a trial version of the tracker, and some features are still under development.
 Stay tuned for updates and await the full version soon!